Maria Feodorovna (Dagmar of Denmark): Early life

 Dagmar was closest to her eldest sister, Alexandra, and they maintained a strong connection to each other all their lives.
 The two princesses shared a room in the Yellow Mansion and were raised together.
 The sisters received the same education deemed appropriate for upper-class girls: they were taught housekeeping by their mother, and learned to dance, play music, paint and draw, and speak French, English, and German by tutors.
 However, the father also insisted that they learn gymnastics and sports, which was more unusual for girls.
 During their upbringing, Dagmar and Alexandra were given swimming lessons by the Swedish pioneer of swimming for women, Nancy Edberg; she would later welcome Edberg to Russia, where she came on royal scholarship to hold swimming lessons for women.
 Dagmar is described as lively and intelligent, sweet but less beautiful than Alexandra, and better at painting and drawing than her sisters, who, on the other hand, were more talented in music.

 Upon the death of King Frederick VII in 1863, Dagmar's father became King of Denmark, as she turned 16 years old.
-Due to the brilliant marital alliances of his children, he became known as the "Father-in-law of Europe."
-Dagmar's eldest brother would succeed his father as King Frederick VIII of Denmark (one of whose sons would be elected as King of Norway).
+Due to the brilliant marital alliances of his children, he became known as the "Father-in-law of Europe".
+Dagmar's eldest brother would succeed his father as King Frederik VIII of Denmark (one of whose sons would be elected as King of Norway).
 Her elder, and favourite, sister, Alexandra married Albert Edward, the Prince of Wales (the future King Edward VII) in March 1863.
-Alexandra, along with being queen consort of King Edward VII, was also mother of George V of the United Kingdom, which helps to explain the striking resemblance between their sons Nicholas II and George V. Within months of Alexandra's marriage, Dagmar's second older brother, Wilhelm, was elected as King George I of the Hellenes.
+Alexandra, along with being queen consort of King Edward VII, was also mother of George V of the United Kingdom, which helps to explain the striking resemblance between their sons Nicholas II and George V. Within months of Alexandra's marriage, Dagmar's second older brother, Vilhelm, was elected as King George I of Greece.
 Her younger sister was Thyra, Duchess of Cumberland.
-She also had another younger brother, Valdemar.
+She also had a younger brother, Valdemar.

 Engagements and marriage

 First engagement

 At the end of 1863, as the daughter and sister of the kings of Denmark and Greece and sister-in-law of the Prince of Wales, Dagmar was now considered one of Europe's most coveted princesses.
 She received a proposal from Crown Prince Umberto of Italy, but was reluctant to marry him because she found him unattractive.
 Her mother was also reluctant to support such a marriage as she saw a greater status in the prospect of Dagmar marrying into the Russian imperial family.
-Due to the rise of Slavophile ideology in the Russian Empire, Alexander II of Russia searched for a bride for the heir apparent, Tsarevich Nicholas Alexandrovich, in countries other than the German states that had traditionally provided consorts for the tsars.
+Due to the rise of Slavophile ideology in the Russian Empire, Alexander II of Russia searched for a bride for the heir apparent, Nicholas Alexandrovich, Tsesarevich of Russia, in countries other than the German states that had traditionally provided consorts for the tsars.
 Princess Dagmar was one of the candidates, and as early as 1860 the emperor had made his first inquiries about a possible engagement.
 There were also already family ties between the two families, as Dagmar's uncle had been married to the emperor's sister.